DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 requiring neither mental strain nor the knowledge of a long series of rules to observe."
 In short, it should _Work Like Magic&trade;_.

-Unfortunately PGP is everything else.
-This is the normal workflow of writing an
+Unfortunately PGP does anything but.
+This is the normal workflow of writing an email:
-email:

 1. Select recipient
 2. Write email